textpattern/textpattern.github.io/faqs/404-error-when-linking-to-article-pages.md

 #RewriteBase /relative/web/path/
 ~~~

 ..and change the path as appropriate.
-If Textpattern is installed in your web site root (i.e. the front Textpattern page is at `http://example.com/`), you should use this:
+If Textpattern is installed in your website root (i.e. the front Textpattern page is at `http://example.com/`), you should use this:

 ~~~
 RewriteBase /